 Recognizing that other places are ahead, authorities are taking steps to ensure the Philippines catches up to them.

-There are only a little more than 42,000 foreigners enrolled in the national retirement plan – less than a tenth of a percent of the total population.
+Numbers are rising quickly though.
 The Philippine Retirement Authority (PRA) wants to expand their workforce and double the number of foreign retirees by 2020.

 One of the main reasons people retire overseas is because of lower costs.

 As such, this means a nation popular with foreign retirees has an influx of people with more spending power than the average local.
 This logically benefits the economy, some sectors more than others.

 Two industries that benefit from more retirees are the healthcare and real estate sectors.
 Large providers of healthcare in the Philippines are upgrading facilities and training employees to capture the fast growing market of East Asian retirees.